 - Guidelines that promote normalized use of UML, shared tooling use and tool driven standardized language mappings

-Ongoing leveraging of this work by partner SDOs (such as MEF, OASIS-TOSCA, ITU-T, TMF and ETSI-NFV) in their information models and tool chain will facilitate industry convergence and federation to avoid needless fragmentation in the SDN/NFV/Cloud/transport space.
+Ongoing leveraging of this work by industry partners (such as ITU-T, OIF, TIP, MEF, TMF, OASIS-TOSCA and ETSI-NFV) in their information models and tool chain will facilitate industry convergence and federation to avoid needless fragmentation in the SDN/NFV/Cloud/transport space.